 More than one million tourists now flock to Salem each year from all over the world, particularly around Halloween for its various “Haunted Happenings” events.
 The city’s one-mile-wide historic center features a mixture of architecture dating back to the 17th century, kitschy souvenir shops and notable attractions like the Salem Maritime National Historic Site and the House of Seven Gables (made famous by Nathaniel Hawthorne in his novel by the same name).

 Salem also is home to numerous restaurants, boutiques and cultural attractions, including the Peabody Essex Museum, as well as Salem State University, one of the largest state universities in Massachusetts.
 The spacious Salem Willows Park has everything to entertain families, from beaches to a picnic area and an arcade.

 Even though Salem has a lot to offer, it has the lowest average home price on this list at $346,295, as well as the lowest average price per square foot at $219.
-The MBTA Commuter Rail connects Salem with Boston, as does the Salem Harbor Shuttle.
+The MBTA Commuter Rail connects Salem with Boston, as does the Salem Ferry from May to October.

 - Average Sales Price: $636,130